Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 - The 150 computer science principle students can help those affected by the russian invasion in ukraine.
 We can use crowdsourcing as a way to work together and accomplish our goals.
 We can set up a go fund me where people can donate to support people living in ukraine.
 2. What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?
 -  I think that Del Norte can use crowdsoucing to help solve some issues that we are facing .
 My final could be better with crowdsoucing since we can work better together.

+### 5.5: Legal and Ethical Concerns

+### GH Actions

+1. When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+2. Make a license for your personal and Team project.
+Document license you picked and why.

+### 5.6: Safe Computing

+### GH Actions

+1. Describe PII you have seen on project in CompSci Principles.
+2. What are your feelings about PII and your exposure?
+3. Describe good and bad passwords?
+What is another step that is used to assist in authentication.
+4. Try to describe Symmetric and Asymmetric encryption.
+5. Provide and example of encryption we used in deployment.
+6. Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.